Mordechai Maklef: Early life

 Makleff was born in the village of Motza, near Jerusalem in the British Mandate of Palestine in 1920.
-His parents were among the founders of this first modern village outside Jerusalem, located along the road to Jaffa.
+His parents, Aryeh Leib and Batya Haya (née Chmersanky), were among the founders of this first modern village outside Jerusalem, located along the road to Jaffa.
 During the 1929 Palestine riots, inhabitants of the neighbouring Arab village of Qalunya attacked the Makleff home, which was located along the perimeter of Motza, and killed the entire family, except the young Mordechai, who managed to escape the massacre by jumping from a second story window.
 The murderers included a shepherd employed by the family and the local policeman, who was the only person in the area to own a gun.
 The murder shocked the Jewish population of Palestine, and was one of the most remembered rioting events.
 With his immediate family now dead, Mordechai Makleff was raised by relatives in Jerusalem and Haifa.